International cricket in 2025–26

-The 2025–26 International cricket season is taking place from September 2025 to March 2026.
-This calendar includes men's Test, ODI and T20I matches between full member teams, women's Test, ODI and T20I matches, as well as some other significant series.
-In addition to the matches shown here, a number of other T20I series involving associate nations are being played during this period.
+The 2025–26 International cricket season took place from late September 2025 to March 2026.
+This calendar included men's Test, ODI and T20I matches between full member teams, women's Test, ODI and T20I matches, as well as some other significant series.
+In addition to the matches shown here, a number of other T20I series involving associate nations were played during this period.

 The 2025 Women's Cricket World Cup took place in India and Sri Lanka from September to November 2025.
-The 2025 Asia Cup was held in September 2025 in the United Arab Emirates, while India and Sri Lanka will host the 2026 Men's T20 World Cup in February and March 2026.
+The 2025 Asia Cup was held in September 2025 in the United Arab Emirates, while India and Sri Lanka hosted the 2026 Men's T20 World Cup in February and March 2026.